tardate/LittleArduinoProjects/Kraft/WalnutChallenge/Overboard/README.md

 ![build03b](./assets/build03b.jpg?raw=true)

-With some 1:700 white rigging to replace the cottin.
+With some 1:700 white rigging to replace the cotton.
 A much more believable rope?

 ![build04a](./assets/build04a.jpg?raw=true)
 ![build04b](./assets/build04b.jpg?raw=true)